 The generated equations are solved when you click the = icon.
-Scroll down to Solve>SolverParameters and check the possibilities offered.
-Our choice of c, f and boundary conditions makes the problem linear so the default selection stationary linear is correct, OK.
+Under the menu choice Solve>SolverParameters there are various options offered.
 Details that can be very important for large (and non-linear) problems, like choice of solver for linear systems, are controllable here.
-It says Unsymmetric about the matrix - whereas it is in fact symmetric - but never mind, OK, and solve by =.